 In order to receive DMARC forensic reports an organization needs to create a DMARC record and publish it into the DNS.
 After publishing a DMARC record, DMARC Analyzer will be able to receive DMARC forensic reports from all ISPs that support DMARC.
 These forensic reports contain crucial information to secure an organization’s domains.

 This article explains what DMARC forensic reports are, how to request these reports and what is included in these reports.

 What is a DMARC forensic report?

 The DMARC (Domain-based Message Authentication, Reporting and Conformance) aggregate reports contain information about the authentication status of SPF, DKIM and DMARC.
 The DMARC forensic reports include additional information such as the subject line, header information (i.e. “To” and “From”), URLs included and attachment information.

 DMARC forensic reports are generated by an ISP when the SPF or DKIM does not align with DMARC.
 These reports are only created when the ISP receives a message that fails DMARC authentication.
 Forensic reports contain sample data indicating that there is an issue with a certain source, mailstream or sending IP.
 The forensic reports contain message-level data, “To” and “From” email addresses and the IP addresses of the sender.
 It is also possible to see the body of a message.

 By default DMARC Analyzer does not store the body of a failed message, unless the user has set up the PGP key in the DMARC Analyzer SaaS solution.
 The user has to upload the public key.
 This enables DMARC Analyzer to encrypt the original message and discard the unencrypted message.
 As a result, the user only sees the encrypted message and is able to download it.
 It is then possible to locally decrypt the message using the private key.
 Access to the private key is necessary to decrypt the content of the forensic email.

 In essence, Forensic reports are basically a copy of the entire email message that can be used for forensic purposes.
-Not all ISPs send these forensic reports as these emails could contain privacy sensitive information.
-However, receiving these forensic reports could help during the DMARC deployment process.
+Not all ISPs send these reports as they could contain privacy sensitive information.
+Forensic reports can help during the DMARC deployment process.

 How to receive forensic reports?